bboudre/SC-Project-Site/problem.md

 ### 2.2 Domain Model with Description
 ![Domain Model](/Domain%20Model-User.png)

-The domain model is for the class of the user.
-The user is first prompted to select if they are a student or faculty member.
-Based on that if they are a student they will asked what permit they have.
-The functions of the app then use the intial user data for the campus map and finding parking.
-If the setting app is selected the user can change the intial data sumbited and update.
+The domain model is for the user class.
+The user must select if they are a student or faculty member.
+If they are a student, they will be asked about their permit.
+The app then uses the initial user data for the campus map and finding parking functions.
+In the settings the user can change the initial data submitted.

 ### 2.3 Product Functions (general)
 With the combined effort of database/web server use, APIs, and Sensors, we would be able to: